Olopatadine

-Olopatadine, sold under the brand name Opatanol among others, is a medication used to decrease the symptoms of allergic conjunctivitis and allergic rhinitis (hay fever).
+Olopatadine, sold under the brand name Patanol among others, is an antihistamine medication used to decrease the symptoms of allergic conjunctivitis and allergic rhinitis (hay fever).
 It is used as eye drops or as a nasal spray.
 The eye drops generally result in an improvement within half an hour.

-Common side effects include headache, sore throat, eye discomfort, change in taste.
+Common side effects include headache, sore throat, eye discomfort, or changes in perception of taste.
 More significant side effects may include sleepiness.
 It is unclear if use during pregnancy or breastfeeding is safe.
 It is an antihistamine and mast cell stabilizer.

 Olopatadine was patented in 1986 and came into medical use in 1997.
 It is available as a generic medication.
-In 2020, it was the 268th most commonly prescribed medication in the United States, with more than 1million prescriptions.
+In 2023, it was the 269th most commonly prescribed medication in the United States, with more than 900,000 prescriptions.

+Medical uses

+Olopatadine is an active ingredient in eye drops designed to alleviate allergic conjunctivitis, a condition characterized by itchy, red, and watery eyes.
+It is intended to serve as a superior alternative to eye drops that contain corticosteroids.
+By utilizing olopatadine, the goal is to minimize the side effects associated with corticosteroids.
+These side effects include elevated intraocular pressure, which can lead to glaucoma, and an increased susceptibility to infections.

+In nasal sprays, olopatadine is used either as a standalone active ingredient, or in a combination with mometasone, a corticosteroid.
+A fixed-dose combination of olopatadine hydrochloride 665 μg and mometasone furoate 25 μg is called "GSP301".

 Side effects

-Some known side effects include headache (7% of occurrence), eye burning and/or stinging (5%), blurred vision, dry eyes, foreign body sensation, hyperemia, keratitis, eyelid edema, pruritus, asthenia, sore throat (pharyngitis), rhinitis, sinusitis, taste perversion, and vomiting.
+Known side effects for olopatadine eye drops include headache, eye burning and/or stinging, blurred vision, dry eyes, foreign body sensation, hyperemia, keratitis, eyelid edema, pruritus, asthenia, sore throat (pharyngitis), rhinitis, sinusitis, taste perversion, and vomiting.

+Olopatadine nasal spray may cause side effects such as nosebleeds, painful nasal sores, fever, urinary discomfort, nasal congestion, cough, throat irritation, a bitter taste, drowsiness, headaches, rashes, and repeated instances of painful urination.